"Making Belief Since 1982."

 When do the trappings of authority become actual authority?

-Our motto is “Making Belief” because the desire and the will to believe and be believed is the first step towards good faith.
+Con-Arts motto is “Making Belief” because the desire and the will to believe and be believed may be the truest path to good faith and meaningful art.